 - Press Windows Key + X and select Apps and Features from the list.

-- In the Apps & features pane, search for Microsoft Excel.
+- In the Apps & features page, search for Microsoft Excel.
 If you are using Microsoft Office, search for that instead.

 - Highlight it and then select Modify.